 Once you feel like you understand the basic guidelines, you have to think about your business.
 As mentioned previously, the business will dictate the domain name you choose.

-Let’s say your business is reviewing fancy alcohol.
+Let’s say you build a WordPress site for the purpose of reviewing fancy alcohol.
 You may try something descriptive, like “Boozereporter.com.”
 It makes no secret of what you do and is relatively easy to remember.
-It is a bit long, though.
+It is a bit long, though?

 You could try melding the two concepts together, like “Boozeport.com.”
 It keeps “booze” in the title, but you’ve shortened it into a single word for memorability.
 Still, some might find it too “on-the-nose.”